CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

       - SD Desktop and SD Connect undergo regular maintenance on the **first Wednesday of every month**
       - Please note that occasional urgent maintenance may also be required for technical or security reasons.
 In such cases, we will notify you via email.
-      - All service breaks are scheduled on [Service Breaks -website](https://research.csc.fi/service-breaks){ target="_blank" }.
+      - All service breaks are scheduled on [Service Breaks -website](https://research.csc.fi/service-breaks){ target="_blank" }

 #### About this user guide
 This user guide introduces CSC's Sensitive Data (SD) services

-1. To navigate the user guide, click on the [quik links](#quik-links) or the left-hand side navigation bar.
+1. To navigate the user guide, click on the [quik links](#quik-links) or the left-hand side navigation bar
-1. Right side of each page has a table of content for faster browsing.
+1. Right side of each page has a table of content for faster browsing
-1. The search tool is also available at the top bar.
+1. The search tool is also available at the top bar

 [Usefull terminology](sd-terminology.md)